-Sometimes you’ll want to avoid sending content to contacts who may find it insensitive.
-For example, you might not want to send a Mother’s Day campaign to contacts who would prefer not to receive it.
+Sometimes you might want to avoid sending content to your contacts who may find it insensitive.
+For example, you might not want to send Mother’s Day related campaigns to contacts who would prefer not to receive them.

 An end-to-end solution involves four parts:

-First, we’ll show you how to set your data fields up.
-Then, we’ll talk you through building the campaign and landing page that work together to solicit preferences, and finally, the program to make everything work.
+The first step is to create your data field.
+Then you need to build the campaign and landing page that work together to solicit preferences, and finally, the program to make everything work.

 Before you start